sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Fonts to typeset mathematics to match Palatino
+Short desc    : Fonts to typeset mathematics to match Palatino
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : The Pazo Math fonts are a family of PostScript fonts suitable
+Descript     : The Pazo Math fonts are a family of PostScript fonts suitable
              : for typesetting mathematics in combination with the Palatino
              : family of text fonts.
 The Pazo Math family is made up of five
              : fonts provided in Adobe Type 1 format (PazoMath, PazoMath-